kristinam123/DWIT/README.md

 ![Python Version](https://img.shields.io/badge/python-3.10%2B-blue)
 ![License](https://img.shields.io/badge/license-EPL%202.0-blue)

-> Droplet Wall Interaction Tool (DWIT) is a research-oriented platform for automated droplet experimentation, qualitative image analysis, and experiment planning.
-Designed for academic and scientific workflows, it provides a reproducible, extensible, and user-friendly environment for laboratory automation and data analysis.
+> Droplet Wall Interaction Tool (DWIT) is a research-oriented platform for qualitative image analysis of droplet experiments.
+Designed for academic and scientific workflows, it provides a reproducible, extensible, and user-friendly environment for analysis workflow automation and data analysis.

 ---